-Why would you pay $5.00/mo (or $50/year) for YNAB when you can use Mint or create your own spreadsheet for free?
+Why would you pay $14.99/mo (or $98.99/year) for YNAB when you can use Mint or create your own spreadsheet for free?
 As a self professed cheapskate I admit that YNAB does cost a pretty penny, but it’s worth every cent.
 YNAB has paid for itself many times over.
-If you follow The Four Rules, you’ll easily “find” $50 in your budget.
-According to their website, the average YNABer saves $200 in their first month and $3,300 after their ninth!
+If you follow The Four Rules, you’ll easily “find” $99 in your budget.
+According to their website, the average YNABer saves $600 in their first two months and more than $6,000 their first year!

 The staff at YNAB also does a great job of training users on their program and methodology with video tutorials, online courses, user forums, and customer support.
 They believe in their product so much that they offer a generous 34 day free trial so that you can see for yourself if YNAB works for you.
 They’re worth the investment.

 It Changed Our Financial Future